-AUSTIN, Texas (Reuters) - Texas on Wednesday is set to execute a man who shot and killed a security guard during a 1988 robbery at a Dallas grocery store.
+AUSTIN, Texas (Reuters) - Texas on Wednesday executed a man who shot and killed a security guard during a 1988 robbery at a Dallas grocery store.

-Gayland Bradford, 42, would be the fourth person executed in Texas this year and second put to death using a new drug, pentobarbital, which is often used to euthanize animals.
+Gayland Bradford, 42, was the fourth person executed in Texas this year and second put to death using a new drug, pentobarbital, which is often used to euthanize animals.